Kurtis Patterson

-Kurtis Robert Patterson (born 5 April 1993) is an Australian cricketer who plays for the New South Wales cricket team in the Sheffield Shield, and the Sydney Sixers in the Big Bash League.
+Kurtis Robert Patterson (born 5 May 1993) is an Australian cricketer who plays for the New South Wales cricket team in the Sheffield Shield, and the Sydney Sixers in the Big Bash League.
 Patterson scored a century on his first-class cricket debut for New South Wales in November 2011, becoming the youngest batsman to score a century in Sheffield Shield cricket.
 In January 2019, he made his Test debut for Australia against Sri Lanka, becoming the 457th person to play test cricket for Australia.
 He made a century in just his second test match in Canberra, also against Sri Lanka.
 He was not selected for the 2019 Ashes series and returned to play domestically in the 2019/2020 season.
+He has the highest average of any Test batsman who has lost their wicket at least once.

 Early life

-Kurtis Patterson was born in the Sydney suburb of Hurstville and grew up in Roselands and then Lugarno.
+Kurtis Patterson was born in the Southern Sydney suburb of Hurstville and grew up in the Southern Sydney suburbs of Roselands and then Lugarno.
 He was born into a family with a strong sporting pedigree.
 His mum Dana played volleyball for Australia and his father Brad played cricket for Northern Districts in Sydney's first grade competition.
 Patterson went to high school at Christian Brothers in Lewisham.
 He played much of his junior cricket with St George Cricket Club.
-Aged 13, he played for St George in the AW Green Shield, which is Sydney's premier cricket competition for under 16's.
+Aged 13, he played for St George in the AW Green Shield, which is Sydney's premier cricket competition for under 16s.
 Playing Green Shield again the following year, he scored a total of 442 runs at an average of 88.40.
 By the time he was 17, Patterson was playing first grade for St George.
 At the start of the 2011/2012 season, he scored two centuries in the first 4 rounds, which saw him be selected to make his debut for New South Wales.